-PM Jacinda Ardern: No new concerns for Kiwi troops in Iran as US launches retaliatory attack
+PM Jacinda Ardern: No new concerns for Kiwi troops in Iraq as US launches retaliatory attack

 A spokeswoman for Defence Minister Ron Mark confirmed all New Zealand soldiers at the base were safe and uninjured after the rocket attack.

-Prime Minister Jacinda Ardern says she hasn't received any reports to cause her to worry about New Zealand troops stationed in Iran.
+Prime Minister Jacinda Ardern says she hasn't received any reports to cause her to worry about New Zealand troops stationed in Iraq.

 READ MORE: